fragaria/website/_posts/2019/2019-04-08-building-a-simple-company-website-the-hard-way-service-workers.md

 Once you’ve accomplished all of these tasks and have a working SW, Chrome will suggest visitors option to add shortcut automatically.

-{% include figure.html cloudinary_src='posts/Screenshot_2019-04-07-14-23-47-738_com.android.chrome_q0rwob' caption='Google Chrome suggests adding home screen shortcut.' %}
+{% include figure.html cloudinary_src='posts/Screenshot_2019-04-07-14-23-47-738_com.android.chrome_q0rwob' caption='Google Chrome suggests adding a home screen shortcut.' %}

 ## Conclusions